rust-lang/infra-team/about/README.md

 - _Sustainability_: We want to make sure that the infrastructure team is sustainable in the long term.
 Members of the infrastructure team should have a good time while working here.
+- _Growth_: As Rust grows, the workload of the infra team increases as well.
-- _Growth_: We want to grow the infrastructure team, so that we can dedicate more time to the team's responsibilities.
+  We want to grow the infrastructure team, so that we can dedicate more time to the team's responsibilities.
-  We want the Rust community to be aware of what we are working on, so that interested people can contribute to tasks they are interested in.
+  We want want to provide a healthy work environment and inform the Rust community of what we are working on, so that interested people can contribute to tasks they are interested in.
   If we manage to offer them a good experience
   (e.g. they work on something they enjoy, with high impact, while learning new